-- D. Copy of Petition for rehearing with attached map. - E. Copy of one page statement by Mr. Smith. - F. Copy of letter dated December 23, 1998, from Tim Brooks, Executive Secretary of the State Board of Tax Commissioners, rehearing denial. - G. Copy of letter dated February 9, 1999, from Tim Brooks, Executive Secretary of the State Board of Tax Commissioners, rehearing denial. - H. Copy of IC 6-1.1-15-5. - I. Copy of Final Determination for Petition # 39-011-1-4-0004, Steer #2, Inc. - J. Copy of 50 IAC 4.2-3-12(e).
+- D. Copy of Petition for rehearing with attached map. - E. Copy of one page statement by Mr. Smith. - F. Copy of letter dated December 23, 1998, from Tim Brooks, Executive Secretary of the State Board of Tax Commissioners, rehearing denial. - G. Copy of letter dated February 9, 1999, from Tim Brooks, Executive Secretary of the State Board of Tax Commissioners, rehearing denial. - H. Copy of IC 6-1.1-15-5. - I. Copy of Final Determination for Petition # 39-011-1-4-0004, Steer #2, Inc. - J. Copy of 50 IAC 4.2-3-12(e), concerning a petition for correction of error.

-For the Respondent:
+For the Respondents:

-Respondent's Exhibit A - Plat map of subject property.
+Respondents' Exhibit A - Plat map of subject property.

-Respondent's Exhibit B - Plat map of purported comparable residential property.
+Respondents' Exhibit B - Plat map of purported comparable residential property.

-Respondent's Exhibit C - Plat map of purported comparable residential property.
+Respondents' Exhibit C - Plat map of purported comparable residential property.

-Respondent's Exhibit D - Three page statement of Respondent's position.
+Respondents' Exhibit D - Three page statement of Respondents' position.

 - 9. Ms. Sims requested an extension of time to submit additional exhibits.
-Ms. Sims was granted five days and timely submitted Respondent's Exhibit E, containing the following: - A. Cover sheet listing exhibits. - B. Copy of Jefferson County Land Evaluation Order, pages 2 and 3 of 13. - C. Sample sales on Clifty Drive on the front foot basis. - D. Copy of 1959 plat map of Clifty Drive. - E. Copy of sheet showing refunds given to KP Oil, Funchs, Little Champ, Steer II, Kocolene Oil, and Craig with five pages of supporting documents. - F. Copy of a portion of 50 IAC 2.2-4-17(c). - G. Copy of a portion of 50 IAC 2.2-4-6 (1). - H. Copy of a portion of 50 IAC 2.2-4-17 (a). - I. Copy of letter from J. Cornwell, Field Representative of the State Board of Tax Commissioners, to the Jefferson County Council dated May 2, 1994. - J. Copy of letter from M. Lytle, State Representative, to the Jefferson County Assessor's Office dated January 31, 2001. - K. Copy of Final Assessment Determination for Petition #37-007-93-OCI-00022,
+Ms. Sims was granted five days and timely submitted Respondents' Exhibit E, containing the following: - A. Cover sheet listing exhibits. - B. Copy of Jefferson County Land Evaluation Order, pages 2 and 3 of 13. - C. Sample sales on Clifty Drive on the front foot basis. - D. Copy of 1959 plat map of Clifty Drive. - E. Copy of sheet showing refunds given to KP Oil, Funchs, Little Champ, Steer II, Kocolene Oil, and Craig with five pages of supporting documents. - F. Copy of a portion of 50 IAC 2.2-4-17(c), Commercial and industrial acreage. - G. Copy of a portion of 50 IAC 2.2-4-6 (1), Unit values. - H. Copy of a portion of 50 IAC 2.2-4-17 (a), Commercial and industrial acreage. - I. Copy of letter from J. Cornwell, Field Representative of the State Board of Tax Commissioners, to the Jefferson County Council dated May 2, 1994. - J. Copy of letter from M. Lytle, State Representative, to the Jefferson County Assessor's Office dated January 31, 2001. - K. Copy of Final Assessment Determination for Petition #37-007-93-OCI-00022,

-- Madison Heights Apartments. - L. Copy of the Version A-2002 Real Property Assessment Guideline, chapter 2, page 11. - M. Three page copy of memorandum from the State Tax Board to County Assessors dated February 19, 1991. - N. 42 photographs of property located on Clifty Drive, Madison, Indiana. - O. Copy of four sales disclosures of property located on Clifty Drive, Madison, Indiana. - P. Copy of subject property record card. - Q. Copy of an undated letter from Ms. Sims to Mr. Smith with four unsigned stipulation agreements. - 10.
+- Madison Heights Apartments. - L. Copy of the Version A, 2002 Real Property Assessment Guideline, chapter 2, page 11. - M. Three page copy of memorandum from the State Tax Board to County Assessors dated February 19, 1991. - N. 42 photos of property located on Clifty Drive, Madison, Indiana. - O. Copy of four sales disclosure forms of property located on Clifty Drive, Madison, Indiana. - P. Copy of subject property record card. - Q. Copy of an undated letter from Ms. Sims to Mr. Smith with four unsigned stipulation agreements. - 10.
 Mr. Smith requested additional time to present a copy of a recent Tax Court ruling.
 A cover letter and a copy of Walker Manufacturing Co. v.
-Department of Local Government Finance, 772 N.E.2d 1 (Ind.
-Tax 2002) were timely received and labeled Petitioner's Exhibits C and D, respectively. - 11.
+Department of Local Government Finance, 772 N.E.
+2d 1 (Ind.
+Tax 2002) were timely received and labeled Petitioners' Exhibits C and D, respectively. - 11.
 The subject property is a service station located at 115 Clifty Drive, Madison, Madison Township, Jefferson County. - 12.
 The Administrative Law Judge did not view the subject property. - 13.
-At the hearing, the parties agreed the year under appeal is 1996.
-The parties further agreed the values of record for the year under appeal are:
+At the hearing, the parties agreed the years under appeal are 1997, 1998 and 1999.
+The parties agreed the values of record for the three years under appeal are: